wbudic/ServerConfigCentral/README.md

   **Info is not available yet.**

+---

 ## Software Release Stages

 ---

-Following are various stages of software development release stages.
+Following are mine software development release stages.
-An paradigm invented and adopted by me the author here.
+As paradigm invented and adopted by me the author here.

-``  Will Budić``
+I stand to be corrected, and all next mentioned is from my own experience and practice.

+**Will Budić**

 * A Software Project goes through an life cycle of stages, each having its merit and also flexibility of usability.
   * Each stage can take any amount of time, but must keep compatibility and nature as software is being used.